Updated December 2015

 Advancing Health Care Access

-- 30 Rooks County residents saw KU Medical Center health care providers via telemedicine, an interactive video technology that connects providers and patients when distance separates the two, in Fiscal Year 2014.
+- 30 Rooks County residents saw KU Medical Center health care providers via telemedicine, an interactive video technology that connects providers and patients when distance separates the two, in FY14.
 These services are provided through the University of Kansas Center for Telemedicine and Telehealth.